kitten-science/kitten-scientists/docs/current/docs/sections/overview.md

 !!! hint

     When entering limits, you can usually use the KG notations for big numbers.
 So `9.5M` will become `9,500,000`.

+### Ineffective Configuration

+Sometimes icons in the UI pulse in red to signal an _ineffective state_.
+This is most common during the time when you author your first settings.
+A configuration is ineffective when the parameters don't allow for any action.
+In such cases, you either need to fix the configuration, or just disable the automation.

+!!! example

+    Examples of ineffective configurations:

+    - A building is enabled, but it's set to be built a max of `0` of times.
+    - A building is enabled, but all triggers are set to _infinity_.
+    - A trade is enabled, but no seasons are selected.

 <!-- prettier-ignore-start -->
 *[KG]: Kittens Game